lrholmes/lrholmes.github.io/about.md

 ### Hello.

 Thanks for visiting my portfolio website.
-I'm Lawrence Holmes, a student at [Bournemouth University](http://bournemouth.ac.uk/){:target="_blank_"}, and currently on placement.
+I'm Lawrence Holmes, a student at [Bournemouth University](http://bournemouth.ac.uk/){:target="_blank_"} in my final year, also available for freelance projects.

 I **design** and **develop** for the web, using modern frontend technologies: